-Credo Beauty's New Sustainable Packaging Guidelines Are Addressing The Beauty Industry’s Plastic Problem
+Credo Is Addressing The Beauty Industry's Plastic Problem With New Sustainable Packaging Guidelines

 In its early days of being a newbie beauty buzz word, "clean" could have almost been used interchangeably with "healthy."
 Toxic chemicals were the original villains, but then the increased popularity of wild-harvested ingredients quickly gave rise to a conversation about ethical sourcing.
 Now, the clean beauty umbrella reaches even farther.
 Credo's fresh set of Sustainable Packaging Guidelines is evidence that it's more than just what goes inside of a product that matters.